raphaeltamaki/raphaeltamaki/posts/Forecasting Customer Lifetime Value - Why Uncertainty Matters/Forecasting Customer Lifetime Value - Why Uncertainty Matters.md

 Again, I will reinforce that LTV is a predicted metric, and as such **until proven otherwise, it is what we believe to be true**.
-That is the case for any metric, but for most metrics, ML models predict, it becomes clear relatively fast if the model was wrong or not.
-But it can take many months until signs appear of bias in the LTV predictions, which can mean **several thousand, if not tens or hundreds of thousands of dollars, invested in marketing that are not coming back**
+That is the case for metric predicted by ML models, but for most cases, it becomes clear relatively fast if the model is wrong or not.
+But in the LTV , it can take many months until signs appear of bias predictions, which can mean overbidding in marketing campaigns, resulting in **several thousand, if not tens or hundreds of thousands of dollars, invested in marketing that are not coming back**.

 For example, assume five different scenarios where we keep the actual LTV at 2 dollars and use the *Volume Function* in orange from the first plot but have the estimated LTV to be \\$1, \\$1.5, \\$2, \\$2.5, or \\ $3.
 If we know the *Volume Function* and we were to optimize for the predicted expected value of LTV without budget being a constrain, we would operate at the indicated *estimated optimal cpi*, believe we would obtain the *estimated profit* while in practice it would be the *real profit*